skiman6010/ElonDeepAI/README.md

 Install Tweepy with this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library).

-Replace the sample.py from Hunkim's repo with mine and add twitterbot_ai.py to the folder.
+Replace the sample.py and train.py from Hunkim's repo with mine and add twitterbot_ai.py to the folder.
+Add the elonmusk folder to the data folder.

 Run twitterbot_ai.py and it will generate and send a tweet to your account.